s-teramo/fgg/README.md

 Each vertex is drawn with a triangulation of the heptagon.
-Vertices are connected by an edge (blue line), if they are transformed from a flip operation.
+Vertices are connected by an edge (blue line), if they are transformed from a flip operation. fgg library is implemented by C++, and provides procedures for preparing some stuffs used in the following image.
 ![heptagon](heptagon-image.jpg)
 We have confirmed that fgg generates flip graphs correctly up to 15-gon.